Skip to Main

 Judy Xue Judy.Xue@utsouthwestern.edu

-The Dallas-Fort Worth (DFW) Hepatitis B Free Project aims to increase awareness about the effect of chronic hepatitis B and C viral infection, cirrhosis, and liver cancer.
-We provide free screening and linage-to-care in at-risk communities including immigrant and refugee populations from countries where these viruses are endemic.
-We also provide education to reduce stigma associated with HBV diagnosis among Asian/Pacific Islander (API) adults in the DFW metroplex.
+The Dallas-Fort Worth (DFW) Hepatitis B/C Free Project aims to increase awareness about the effect of chronic hepatitis B and C viral infections, cirrhosis, and liver cancer.
+We provide free screening and linkage-to-care to at-risk communities in the DFW metroplex, including immigrant and refugee populations from countries where these viruses are endemic as well as homeless populations.
+We also provide education to reduce the stigma associated with these diagnoses among the various populations in the area, including Asian/Pacific Islander (API) adults.

 Galen Gao Galen.Gao@utsouthwestern.edu